-The vast majority of children will be served by MCOs for acute care services who are mandated to maintain critical incident identification, tracking and resolution processes All MCO clinical staff must be trained on reporting and monitoring requirements (e.g., critical incident reporting,) within 30 days of hire.
+The vast majority of children will be served by MCOs for acute care services who are mandated to maintain critical incident identification, tracking and resolution processes All MCO clinical staff must be trained on reporting and monitoring requirements (e.g., critical incident reporting, ) within 30 days of hire.

 Waiver participants live at home or in the community primarily with their parent/legal guardian who have primary legal responsibility for their health and welfare.
 The HHCM are responsible for detecting unauthorized use of restrictive interventions through face-to-face visits, routine contacts with the participants, and possibly through complaints/grievances or incident reporting.
 The HHCM are responsible for the overseeing the waiver participants and assuring their health, safety, and welfare.
-HHCM regularly monitor participant health and welfare during contact as required by the schedule of contacts based on the child's health home acuity.
+HHCM regularly monitor participant health and welfare during monthly face to face contact performed according to the child's acuity and the HH contact schedule.
 The IE will monitor through quarterly calls and POC reviews.
 IEIEs, HHCM and HCBS providers are mandated reporters for child abuse to the New York Statewide Central Register of Child Abuse and Maltreatment.
 The HHCM/IE takes reports about use of restraint or seclusion from parents or other staff and reports to New York Statewide Central Register of Child Abuse and Maltreatment.
 If the call is accepted, the LDSS Child Protective Services staff investigates and takes any necessary actions.